 Lines & Spaces: American Writers on Tour

 A delegation of American authors José Antonio Rodriguez, Wendy S. Walters, Emmy Perez, and Christopher Merrill traveled to Ecuador and Colombia from May 28th to June 6th, 2018.
-In Ecuador, workshops and readings took place in Guayaquil, Cuenca, and Puerto Ayora in the Galapagos, and included journalism students, English language learners, and high schoolers with disabilities.
+In Ecuador, workshops and readings took place in Guayaquil, Cuenca, and Puerto Ayora in the Galapagos, and included local writers, journalism students, English language learners, and high schoolers with disabilities.

 Wendy Walters speaks about being an author to English language learners at the Bi-National Center in Guayaquil, Ecuador.